microsoft/qsharp-runtime/src/Qir/Tests/qpe/README.md

 in order to add the debugging information to the .ll file.
 The result is `.\est-energy.qat.dbginfo.ll`.

 # Prerequisites
-Run the `bootstrap.ps1` in the root dir of this repo.
+Run the `<Repo Root>\bootstrap.ps1` in the root dir of this repo.
 It builds the required native part of the QuantumSimulator, the QIR Runtime (and other things).
 Or instead, you can set the env var `BUILD_CONFIGURATION` to `Release` and run the following scripts
 * Native part of the QuantumSimulator
   * [Pre-requisites](https://github.com/microsoft/qsharp-runtime/blob/main/src/Simulation/Native/prerequisites.ps1).
   * [Build](https://github.com/microsoft/qsharp-runtime/blob/main/src/Simulation/Native/build-native-simulator.ps1).
-    If the build reports `Native/src/simulator/dbw_test.cpp:12:10: fatal error: 'omp.h' file not found` then feel free to ignore (it is a test) or install `libomp`.
+    If the build reports `<Repo Root>/.../Native/src/simulator/dbw_test.cpp:12:10: fatal error: 'omp.h' file not found` then feel free to ignore (it is a test) or install `libomp`.
-    Just make sure that `src/Simulation/Native/build/libMicrosoft.Quantum.Simulator.Runtime.so` has been built.
+    Just make sure that `<Repo Root>/src/Simulation/Native/build/libMicrosoft.Quantum.Simulator.Runtime.so` has been built.
 * QIR Runtime
   * [Pre-requisites](https://github.com/microsoft/qsharp-runtime/blob/main/src/Qir/Runtime/prerequisites.ps1).
   * [Build](https://github.com/microsoft/qsharp-runtime/blob/main/src/Qir/Runtime/build-qir-runtime.ps1).